-Conversion of PT PMDN to PT PMA
+Conversion of Company Status in Indonesia (PT PMDN to PT PMA)

-PT PMA – The Indonesian government stipulates that every foreign citizen and/or foreign legal entity who is willing to buy shares or invest in a domestic company (Perseroan Terbatas Penanaman Modal Dalam Negeri – PT PMDN) must first reconsider hat the local company status will be converted to a foreign-owned company (Perseroan Terbatas Penanaman Modal Asing – PT PMA).
+Company Status in Indonesia – The Indonesian government stipulates that every foreign citizen and/or foreign legal entity who is willing to buy shares or invest in a domestic company (Perseroan Terbatas Penanaman Modal Dalam Negeri – PT PMDN) must first reconsider hat the local company status will be converted to a foreign-owned company (Perseroan Terbatas Penanaman Modal Asing – PT PMA).
 However, when they want to invest, business owners or potential investors must perform extensive research on whether their business fields are open or close for foreign investments.

 Preparations of converting PT Status to PMA